This HTML version of Think Complexity, 2nd Edition is provided for convenience, but it is not the best format of the book.

 - Velocity matching:

-on the description of boids in Flake, The Computational
+on the description in Gary William Flake’s book, The Computational Beauty of Nature.

 World, which contains a list of Boids and a